 “Use the right word, not its second cousin” – Mark Twain

-“The most pathetic person in the world is someone who has sight, but has no vision.”Helen Keller By reading you are learning and strengthening connections to lovely, amazing verbiage.
+By reading you are learning and strengthening connections to lovely, amazing verbiage.
 Not only does reading material specific to your business, hobby, field, or problem seep you in generic language, but reading (period) exposes you to words (period).

 The english language is one of the largest in the world.
 There is a pluthera of verbiage to choose from.
 Apart from SAT prep classes, ingesting literature is the best way to expose yourself to as many bon mot as possible so that you can then use them to refine and hone what you want to say.